-So the US Men’s National Team lost to Mexico the other night in a qualifier for the World Cup, a tournament they have never even come close to winning.
-And that leaves us pondering a recurring hypothetical question: How good would our team be if soccer were the biggest sport in America—as it is in many other countries—and our best athletes played?
+Well, it’s official: Needing only a draw vs. lowly Trinidad and Tobago last night, the US Men’s National Team lost 2-1 and failed to qualify for the World Cup for the first time since 1986.
+Ugh, what a disaster—one that leaves us pondering a recurring hypothetical question: How good would our team be if soccer were the biggest sport in America—as it is in many other countries—and our best athletes played?
 We have no idea, but it’s fun to imagine, right?
 Check out our dream starting 11, plus some super subs and a manager, on the following pages…

 Goalkeeper: Kevin Durant Yes, he’s best known for his offense, but another figure sticks out to us: 7 feet, 5 inches.
 That’s KD’s ridiculous wingspan, and with his quick feet and active hands, we could see him as an incredible shot stopper—who occasionally dribbles the length of the field and chips the opposing goalkeeper.